Police: 8 injured in Milwaukee-area mall shooting; suspect sought

-WAUWATOSA, Wis. — Eight people were injured in a shooting Friday at a suburban Milwaukee mall and police said they were still seeking the suspect.
+WAUWATOSA — Police searched Friday evening for the suspect in a shooting at a suburban Milwaukee mall that left seven adults and a teenager injured.

 Wauwatosa Police Chief Barry Weber gave no motive for the attack at the Mayfair Mall in a brief update about three hours after the 2:50 p.m. incident near an entrance to the Macy's store.
-He said the extent of injuries to the eight — seven adults and one teenager — was unknown, but all were alive.
+He said the extent of the eight victims’ injuries was unknown, but all were alive.
 He added that the shooter was “no longer at the scene” when authorities arrived.

 “Preliminary statements from witnesses indicate that the shooter is a white male in his 20s or 30s,” Weber told reporters.
 “Investigators are working on determining the identity of that suspect.”

-The chief called the mall an active crime scene and asked people to continue to stay away.
-He said the mall would remain closed until further notice.
+Authorities said the mall will be closed Saturday and investigators will remain there overnight.

+“Our thoughts go out to our community, especially those who were injured and affected by the incident today,” Wauwatosa police said in a tweet.
+“Events like this shake a community, and we remain committed to protecting those who live in and visit Wauwatosa.”

 Witnesses told WISN-TV that they had heard what they believed to be eight to 12 gunshots.
 Some people remained in the mall while police searched for a suspect.
-The station interviewed several people outside the mall who said they had friends sheltering in stores inside.
+The station interviewed several people outside the mall who said they had friends sheltered inside stores while the search was ongoing.

 “We heard the first shot fired and knew immediately it was a gunshot,” Wooley told CBS58 in Milwaukee.
 “We both just dropped to the floor.”